A cape is a piece of land that extends into a body of water, while a peninsula is a piece of land that is surrounded by water on three sides.

 You May Also Like

-What is the difference between demography and geography?
+What is the difference between a plateau and a mesa?

 What the difference between canberra and melbourne?